 The next generation mobile networks (5G) will likely not be operational in Europe until 2020, but there is already a lot of activity going on in various groups and committees.
-The challenges that need to be addressed range from work on standards, interoperability, new business models, spectrum and network sharing, coverage and security.
-BEREC will make 5G a strategic priority in the coming three years with the aim to enable European-scale solutions that promote competition, are consistent with the EU regulatory framework and which may help reap the benefits of early and coherent implementation in terms of innovation, productivity and growth in the internal market.
-To this end, BEREC will - within the scope of its competence - actively and closely follow the development of 5G and will, where relevant, work in cooperation with other EU bodies (in particular RSPG) to identify potential hurdles to a smooth and quick implementation in the Member States.
+The challenges that need to be addressed range from work on standards, interoperability, new business models, network sharing, coverage and security.
+BEREC will make 5G a strategic priority in the coming three years with the aim to enable European-scale solutions that may help reap the benefits of early and coherent implementation in terms of innovation, productivity and growth in the internal market.
+BEREC will within the scope of its competence actively and closely follow the development of 5G and will, where relevant, work in cooperation with other EU bodies (in particular RSPG) to identify potential hurdles to a smooth and quick implementation in the Member States.

 BEREC will also need to follow innovation in other network technologies, both fixed and wireless, to find common regulatory perspectives of how these technologies influence markets and should be treated by regulators.
-The network technologies and developments that have the potential to directly change the way services are used and delivered, such as IoT, NFV/SDN, as well as the technologies that may play a part in enabling such changes, e.g. small cell deployment, will be of particular importance for BEREC to follow in the coming three years.
+The network technologies and developments that have the potential to directly change the way services are used and delivered, such as IoT, NFV/SDN, as well as the technologies that may play a part in enabling such changes, eg. small cell deployment, will be of particular importance for BEREC to follow in the coming three years.